Espanyol 2-2 Barcelona: Luuk De Jong pops up deep into stoppage time to rescue a point for the Blaugrana

 KEY MOMENTS

 2’ - GOAL!
-(Pedri) - What a start for Blaugrana!
+(Pedri) - What a start for the Blaugrana!
 Barcelona recycle the ball, and it ends up with Jordi Alba on the left.
 He sends a whipped cross towards the far post, and Pedri is there to tap the ball home first-time!
-The home fans are shell shocked!
+The home fans are shellshocked!

 39’ - GOAL!
 (Sergi Darder) - What a finish from Darder!
-He curls one beyond the reach of Ter Stegen into the bottom corner!
+He curls one beyond the reach of ter Stegen into the bottom corner!
 Raul de Tomas gets the assist after holding up the ball in the area instead of opting to shoot himself, before laying the ball off for Darder, who does the rest.
-What a finish.

 90+6’ - GOAL!
 EQUALISER!
 (Luuk de Jong) - It is Luuk de Jong!
 The late substitute heads in Adama Traore's cross from the right to break Espanyol hearts!